robodhhb/BrickClassifi3r/02_Neural Network Training on PC/_readme.txt

    pip3 install --ignore-installed --upgrade tensorflow

-   This project is successfully tested up to TensorFlow Version 1.15.0
+   This project is successfully tested up to TensorFlow Version 1.15.0 See hints in the code for TensorFlow 2.0 user.

 The training program:  train_NN.py (Version 1.3)
 This program is used for the training of the neural network.